 SUV rollover accidents generally have more at stake for the injured drivers and passengers.
 This may mean higher medical bills, more lost wages, expensive car repairs, as well as pain and suffering.
 Experienced California personal injury lawyers know the insurance companies’ tricks and will uncover all the evidence to help their clients get their full compensation.

-When an SUV driver sees an accident ahead or some roadway debris, the driver may have to swerve to avoid causing an accident.
+When an SUV motorist sees an accident ahead or some roadway debris, the driver may have to swerve to avoid causing an accident.
 However, swerving to avoid an accident in an SUV can actually cause an accident.

 With an SUV’s high center of gravity, a sharp or quick turn can cause the tires to lose contact with the road, causing it to tumble.
 When an SUV rolls over on a busy highway, it may cause additional collisions with other cars, increasing the risk of serious injury or death.

 Car manufacturers are aware of the problems facing SUVs and rollover accidents.
-A report by Frontline found that in 2002, there were an almost 70,000 SUV rollover accidents.
+A report by Frontline found that in 2002, there were almost 70,000 SUV rollover accidents.
 These accidents lead to tens of thousands of injuries and an estimated 2,000 deaths.

 Other vehicle defects may increase the risk of a rollover accident, including accidents caused by tire defects in California.
-A defective tire can blowout at high speed, causing the driver to lose control of the SUV.
+A defective tire can blow out at high speed, causing the driver to lose control of the SUV.
 Losing contact with just one tire can cause the SUV to topple over, resulting in a serious rollover accident.
 Other defective parts, like defective brakes, accelerators, or steering systems can also increase the risk of a rollover accident in an SUV.

 Most consumers don’t know if the motor company manufacturers were negligent in how they designed, manufactured, or sold the SUV.
 However, under California’s “product liability” laws, the plaintiff does not have to show who was individually responsible for the defect.

-In a product liability claim, there is strict liability for the parties who designed, manufactured, or sold the defective product.
+In a product liability claim, there is strict liability for the parties who designed, manufactured or sold the defective product.
 Under strict liability, the car company, distributor, or dealership could be liable for any injuries caused by the defective SUV.

 Because the person who bought the vehicle does not know the specifics of how the SUV was designed and tested, the plaintiff can file a product liability claim without having to show that any one person or group was negligent.
 In a product defect lawsuit, the plaintiff can seek damages for